-With multi-generation living becoming more and more popular, in-law apartments are a great way to have multiple family member under one roof.
+With multi-generation living becoming more and more popular, family suites are a great way to have multiple family members live under one roof.

 The Purpose of An In-Law Suite

-Zoning of a Family or Accessory Unit
+Zoning of a Family or Accessory Unit, or In Law Suite

 Bear in mind Zoning By-Laws can vary drastically from town to town and state to state.
-This is being written from my experience with family suites in my general area.
-Before getting involved in any project check with your building department and get it properly permitted.
+This is being written from my experience with family suites in my general area of northeastern Massachusetts.

 - Bedrooms- Limited to 1-2 bedrooms for the unit.

-- Appearance- The original building must retain it’s single family look.
+- Appearance- The original building must retain its single family look.

 - No windows or improper windows for the bedroom.